threefoldfoundation/info_threefold_pub/wiki/tokens/token_overview.md

 > Max: amount of tokens = 4 billion.

 - 75% reserved for farming
-  - Tokens are created as result of [Farming Rewards](tf_farming).
+  - Tokens are created as result of [Farming Rewards](farming_reward).
     - Zero-OS measured capacity
-    - Which needs to be online
-    - Better than required SLA (Service Level Agreement).
+    - Which needs to be online better than required SLA (Service Level Agreement).
   - Rewarded by means of code and verified by TF_Chain (\*)
   - Rules as defined by Threefold Foundation but approved by Wisdom_Council
   - Rules are different for certified or DIY capacity.
 For now we only deliver DIY capacity.